Skip to main content

 What to avoid when taking the ACT/SAT:

-• Do not take the test cold: this is unnecessary.
+• Do not take the test cold: This is unnecessary.
 Take an official practice test instead so you have at least some experience before taking the real thing.

-• Do not wait too long between official tests.
-A break of more than a month or two causes most students to lose momentum.
+• Do not wait too long between official tests: A break of more than a month or two causes most students to lose momentum.

-Do not take the test more than 5 or 6 times: it’s exhausting, unnecessary, and can lead to burn out.
+Do not take the test more than 5 or 6 times: It’s exhausting, unnecessary, and can lead to burn out.

 When should a student athlete take the test?